Jailbreaking LLMs via Semantically Relevant Nested Scenarios with Targeted Toxic Knowledge: Introduction

-To further verify our observations, we conduct preliminary experiments.
-Our findings yield one insight: nested scenarios that display a high degree of both characteristics tend to achieve higher jailbreak success rates compared to those lacking one or both features.
-See the preliminary experiments section for details.

 Drawing on the insight, we propose an efficient, black-box framework using semantically \textbf{R}elevant nested \textbf{S}cenarios with targeted \textbf{T}oxic knowledge (RTS-Attack) to automatically jailbreak.
 Specifically, RTS-Attack includes three main steps: (1) Query Classification and Intent Extraction.
 To improve accuracy and efficiency of the solution, we divide harmful queries into two categories based on their different intended outputs, and extract their main intent with minimal modification.
 (2) Nested Scenario Generation.
 Using in-context learning and the intents (derived from Step 1), we guide an LLM to adaptively generate texts that are nested scenarios centered on the intents.
 (3) Instruction Customization.
 Unlike the existing methods that typically use harmful queries as instructions, we generate customized instructions that are specifically designed for each query classes, to elicit harmful responses.
+Overall, our comprehensive evaluations demonstrate that RTS-Attack achieves state-of-the-art (SOTA) performance in both effectiveness and efficiency by generating semantically relevant and toxically grounded nested scenarios, validating the critical role of Relevance and Toxicity in evading LLM alignment defenses.

 Our contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to identify and verify that LLMs' alignment defenses are not sensitive enough to nested scenarios, which are highly semantically relevant to the queries and incorporate targeted toxic knowledge.
 This provides a universal perspective to construct jailbreak methods. \item Based on this new perspective, we develop RTS-Attack, an automated black-box jailbreak framework.
-An LLM jailbreak can be executed within three interaction rounds. \item Through extensive experiments, we show that RTS-Attack can generates more effective jailbreak prompts and generalizes well across diverse tasks and models. \end{itemize}
+An LLM jailbreak can be executed within three interaction rounds. \item We conduct comprehensive evaluations across six state-of-the-art LLMs, demonstrating that RTS-Attack achieves an average attack success rate of 96.69\% and a harmfulness score of 4.90, including on highly aligned models such as GPT-4o and Gemini-1.5-pro.
+Moreover, it operates with high efficiency, requiring only 96.02 input tokens per query, thereby offering a practical and powerful jailbreak framework. \end{itemize}